LarryAtGU/drug-speak-server/README.md

 ## API documentation

-After the project is started, open browser and enter http://localhost:3000/ to check the API documentation.
+After starting the project, open your browser and go to http://localhost:3000/.
+The root URL is automatically redirected to the Swagger UI where you can interact with the API documentation.

 ## Run tests